| As the second witness was leaving,

 private garden.

-She had had a bed made up for him, under a canvas awning, by
+She had had a bed made up for him in the shade of the carantaur

 "I asked Míriel to bring fruit bread," said